WJOX-FM: Album rock and Top 40

-Hot AC and Soft AC
+Hot AC and soft AC

 I-95 continued to enjoy dominant ratings throughout the remainder of the 1980s, using the slogan "Birmingham’s All-Hit I-95" for the remainder of that decade.
 It began calling itself "The Station in the '90s" through the 1990s.
 However, the nationwide decline in the popularity of the Top 40 format affected I-95.

 On April 22, 1994, at 5 p.m., the station changed call letters to WMXQ "Mix 94.5".
 It became a hot adult contemporary music station.
 "Mix" was no more successful than I-95 had been in its latter stages.
 On September 25, 1996, the station once again changed formats and became a soft adult contemporary station with the new name "Soft Rock 94.5".
 The call letters were changed to WYSF in November of the same year.
-Television ads for the new station featured actress Teri Garr, telling viewers that WYSF was a great station to have on your office radio.
+Television ads for the new station featured actress Teri Garr, telling viewers that WYSF was a great station to have on their office radio.

-In 1999, the morning drive time team of Rick and Bubba moved from crosstown station 103.7 WQEN to WYSF.
-They remained at WYSF until December 2006, when they departed for country music station 104.7 WZZK-FM.
+In 1999, the morning drive time team of Rick and Bubba moved from crosstown station WQEN to WYSF.
+They remained at WYSF until December 2006, when they departed for country music station WZZK-FM.
 In 2001, the station renamed itself "Y-94.5", with no real change in its music.

 In reaction to a steep drop in ratings after the departure of Rick and Bubba, WYSF changed its format.
 At 5:00 p.m. on May 25, 2007, it dropped its soft adult contemporary format and returned to hot adult contemporary, changing the station's moniker to "The New 94-5 FM".

 Sports

 On July 4, 2008, the station dropped its hot AC music and began stunting in anticipation of a new format.
 The station began playing country music at approximately 9:25 p.m. and continued doing so for the next two days.
-The station then began simulcasting co-owned sports radio station WJOX 690 AM as a temporary measure until the format change was completed.
+The station then began simulcasting co-owned sports radio station WJOX (100.5 FM) as a temporary measure until the format change was completed.
 WJOX-FM made 94.5 its permanent home on July 22, 2008.

-It had moved to 94.5 from its former dial position of 100.5 FM, now home of WJQX.
-WJOX-FM 94.5 and WJOX 690 simulcast their programming, beginning in February 2010.
-Ironically, 690 AM was the original home of the WJOX sports format when it was introduced to the Birmingham market in 1992.
+In February 2010, WJOX-FM began simulcasting on WJOX (690 AM).
+This returned the WJOX sports format to the facility where it was introduced to the Birmingham market in 1992.
+WJOX AM returned to a separate lineup in 2012.

 The WJOX call letters were previously assigned to 106.1 FM in Jackson, Michigan, from 1976 to 1981.
 The WJOX call letters were dropped by 106.1 FM on March 11, 1981, when the station adopted its current call letters WJXQ ("Q106").